steve1316/uma-android-automation/HOW_IT_WORKS.md

    - Relationship bar colors (blue, green, orange) for support card characters present
    - Rainbow count (number of rainbow indicators)
    - Skill hints available
-3. **Results are cached** for the current turn in `cachedAnalysisResults` to avoid re-reading if the training screen is visited multiple times.
+3. **Results are cached** for the current turn, **keyed by the turn number** (`cachedAnalysisTurn == campaign.date.day`), so the training screen can be visited several times in one turn without re-reading it.
+The turn key is what makes the cache safe: a previous turn's analysis — including any bad failure-chance read baked into it — can never be reused on a later turn.
+The cache is also cleared outright at the end of each training attempt.
 4. **Filtering:** Trainings exceeding the maximum failure chance threshold (default 20%) are excluded, unless risky training mode or Good-Luck Charm overrides are active.
+5. **Train or rest:** The bot rests only when **every** facility was filtered out.
+If the five facilities are empty because they were all blacklisted or restricted rather than too risky, that is not an energy problem and resting cannot fix it, so the bot does not rest.

 > [!NOTE]
+> **Reading the failure chance.** The percentage is OCR'd with the **digit-constrained** engine rather than the general text recognizer, which used to misread a 0% bubble as a letter and throw the read away.
+The parser then takes only the digit run immediately before the `%` sign instead of concatenating every digit it can see in the crop — the old behavior fused stray digits out of a low-contrast bubble into phantom values like 10% or 12%.
+Any value above 100 is rejected outright rather than "repaired", and each read gets three attempts against a fresh screen capture, accepting only a result in 0–100.
+>
+> As a second line of defense, a facility whose reported failure chance overshoots what its energy level can plausibly produce (by more than 30 points) is **clamped down** to the energy-based estimate, so a spurious 99% read at full energy cannot strand the bot in an endless rest loop.
+Facilities with a Unity Cup burst ready are exempt, since their genuine 0% is real and must not be "corrected" upward.

+> [!NOTE]
-> **First-failure-chance OCR retry.** If the very first failure-chance read on a Training screen entry comes back unparseable, `recoverAndRetryFailureChance()` clicks back out and re-enters the Training screen once before giving up.
-This catches the common case where the failure-chance number hasn't fully rendered yet on the first frame the bot captures.
+> **First-failure-chance OCR retry.** If the failure-chance read on a Training screen entry still comes back unparseable after its three internal attempts, `recoverAndRetryFailureChance()` clicks back out and re-enters the Training screen once before giving up.
+This catches the case where the number hasn't fully rendered yet on the first frames the bot captures.

+> [!IMPORTANT]
+> **The Speed facility no longer decides the turn.** The bot used to read the Speed facility's failure chance first and rest immediately if it looked too risky, without ever checking the other four — which was systematically wrong, since Wit is the safest facility and was never consulted.
+All five facilities are now always analyzed, and the Speed read is only used for logging and as a fallback seed for a misread.

 **YOLO Stat Detection:** When `enableYoloStatDetection` is enabled, stat gain digits are detected using a **YOLOv8 nano** model (`best.onnx`) instead of template matching.
 The model is trained to detect 11 classes (digits 0–9 and the '+' symbol) in small 130x50 pixel crop regions for each stat.
 It runs via ONNX Runtime with a confidence threshold of 0.8 and IoU threshold of 0.45 for NMS.
 The `YoloDetector` is loaded once as a singleton and kept in memory.
 Both detection methods coexist — the setting controls which one is used at runtime.
 The YOLO training pipeline and model export tools live in the [yolo/](yolo/) directory.